synedra/fusionauth-docker-install/step2-web.md

 ![User screen](/img/user-screen.png)

-Select FusionAuth as the application and click the blue save button at the top of the screen.
+Select ChangeBank as the application and click the blue save button at the top of the screen.

 ![User registration](/img/add-user-registration.png)